Package insert / prescribing information

 Excretion of Chromium is via the kidneys, ranging from 3 to 50 mcg/day.
 Biliary excretion via the small intestine may be an ancillary route, but only small amounts of Chromium are believed to be excreted in this manner.

-Chromium 4 mcg/mL (Chromic Chloride Injection, USP) is indicated for use as a supplement to intravenous solutions given for total parenteral nutrition (TPN).
+Chromium 4 mcg/mL (Chromic Chloride Injection, USP) is indicated for use as a supplement to intravenous solutions given for TPN.
 Administration helps to maintain Chromium serum levels and to prevent depletion of endogenous stores and subsequent deficiency symptoms.

 Direct intramuscular or intravenous injection of Chromium 4 mcg/mL (Chromic Chloride Injection, USP) is contraindicated, as the acidic pH of the solution may cause considerable tissue irritation.